nikhilranjan01/kanban-board/README.md

 A simplified **Kanban Board Application** built using **React + Tailwind CSS** with a strong focus on **Optimistic UI Updates, Robust State Management, and Clean User Experience**.

-This project demonstrates how to manage asynchronous operations, UI consistency, and rollback mechanisms without using a real backend.
+This project demonstrates how to manage asynchronous operations, UI consistency, and rollback mechanisms **without using a real backend**.

 ---